canokeys/canokey-documentation/content/userguide/OpenPGP.md

 weight = 20
 +++

-[OpenPGP](https://www.openpgp.org/) is a standard for signing and encrypting defined as [RFC4880](https://tools.ietf.org/html/rfc4880).
-It uses a private key to sign / encrypt messages and documents.
-One of the most commonly used tools for using OpenPGP is GNU Privacy Guard, which is short as GnuPG or GPG.
+[OpenPGP](https://www.openpgp.org/) is a signature and encryption standard specified by [RFC4880](https://tools.ietf.org/html/rfc4880).
+This standard achieves information and file signing/encryption through the use of private keys.
+One of the commonly used OpenPGP tools is GNU Privacy Guard, often abbreviated as GnuPG or GPG.
+In Windows, you can also use [Kleopatra](https://www.openpgp.org/software/kleopatra/).

-The private key can be stored in CanoKey, or you can use CanoKey to generate a OpenPGP key.
-The private key stored in CanoKey cannot be read out.
-This reduced the chance of leakage of the private key.
+## Basic Information

-## Supported algorithm
+### Supported Algorithms

 * RSA2048
 * RSA3072